The fall of Shehadilti

 Dragons were the first intelligent species to exist on Enatyr, though they were quickly followed by others.
 Created by Nurithir the Unknowable, they were each closely linked to the environment and the land they sprung from.
 They were numerous, powerful and inquisitive, and sought each other out.

 In coming together they formed the first civilizations.
 The ice dragons in the high mountains and cold regions.
 Flame dragons in volcanoes and deserts.
 Storm dragons in places where these occur frequently.
 Earth dragons, varying like the earth itself.
-Water dragons in the mysterious seas.
-This is only one of the ways to see these groupings.
+Water dragons deep in the mysterious seas.
+This is only one of the ways to categorize the first dragons.

 The younger species near these rising draconic civilizations benefited from their protection and clans of humanoids developed and became small civilizations of their own, each influenced by the dominant dragons of the region.
-The dragons began to interact more and more across the borders of their environments, exchanging ideas, strengthening each other, lifting their civilization to newer heights, uniting into an empire - the like of which has never been seen since, which spanned the world and lasted for millennia.
+The dragons began to interact more and more across the borders of their environments, exchanging ideas, strengthening each other, lifting their civilization to newer heights, uniting into an empire the like of which has never been seen since.
+Their rule spanned the world and lasted for millennia.
 The dragons called it Shehadilti, "the Greatest Empire", and it united millions of dragons at its height.

 It was not to last.
-Differences that previously had been discussed with civility and settled now festered and grew deeper.
+Differences that for centuries had been discussed with civility and settled by consensus now slowly began to fester and grow deeper instead.
 The power, wealth and advances made became too great, and minds grew set in their ways.
 Two radically opposing views emerged, first in philosophical discussions, but ever expanding into all aspects of life.
 Cracks appeared, crises developed, and the debate of how these should be answered widened the divide until it was a chasm.
 Long slumbering hate flared into action.
-The empire fractioned down the middle, and the most terrible war ever fought between mortal beings raged for decades.
+The empire fractured down the middle, and the most terrible war ever fought between mortal beings raged for decades.

 The Engagement